 Sure you like your job but if you had the chance to retire early, say at age 50, would you?
-When it comes down to the nitty gritty though, most people have second thoughts about leaving the work force.
+A lot of people think so, but when it comes down to brass tacks and it's almost time to walk out the door, most people have second thoughts about leaving the work force.
+And there's a lot of reasons for second guessing retirement.

-Maybe you have an emotional attachment to that office chair.
-Perhaps you think your work is just too important to leave it behind.
-The truth is that there are many reasons to leave a job and just as many not to leave.
+You may have an emotional attachment to your office chair.
+Maybe you think your work is just too important to leave it behind.
+The truth is that there are many reasons to leave a job or retire and just as many not to leave.

-For most people, 30 years in a career is quite enough.
-But is an early retirement realistic for you?
-Let's take a look.
+For most people, 30 years in a career is long enough.
+After 30 years a lot of people still have many productive years left.
+In most cases, retirement means you have to find something else to do.
+But is early retirement realistic for you?
+Let's take a look at some facts.

 When you're 50, the government says you've got about another 33 years to live.
 That 33 year retirement may be longer than your entire working career.
-With life expectancy increasing by leaps and bounds with advances in medicine and technology, you might want to think in terms of a 40-year retirement.
+With life expectancy increasing by every year with advances in medicine and technology, you might want to think in terms of a 40-year or even longer retirement.